Institut Catholique de Paris, November 2020.

 - Artworks that play with scale to question our centrality as humans

 This conference day will be convened by Dr. Estelle Murail and Dr. Delphine Louis-Dimitrov with the support of the Faculty of Humanities of the ICP (EA 7403 – UR “Religion, Culture et Société”).
-It will be held on the 12th of June 2020 at the Catholic University of Paris (74 rue de Vaugirard, 75006 Paris).
+It will be held on In December 2020 at the Catholic University of Paris (74 rue de Vaugirard, 75006 Paris).

 This study day is part of the project ‘Deconstructing anthropocentrism: Humanities After Humans?’, which is a project in collaboration between Dr. Sarah Gould (Université Paris 1 Panthéon-Sorbonne, EA 4100 – HiCSA – histoire culturelle et sociale de l’art), Dr. Diane Leblond (Université de Lorraine, EA 2338 – IDEA) and Dr. Estelle Murail (ICP, EA 7403 – UR “Religion, Culture et Société”).